-As 129Xe is carried throughout the body by the flow of blood, it is deposited in tissue with time dependent concentration that depends on several factors including the rate of blood flow, that is, perfusion.
-Perfusion measurement has many applications, ranging from rCBF measurement and research in cognitive neuroscience to assessment of pulmonary, renal, and cardiac health.
-One key goal of laser polarized 129Xe MRI is the development of perfusion measurement techniques (i.e., 129Xe as a magnetic tracer that uses chemical shifts to isolate each tissue type).
-The development of such techniques is discussed in Section V.D.
+As 129Xe is carried throughout the body by the flow of blood, it is deposited in tissue with time dependent concentration that depends on several factors including the rate of blood flow, i.e. perfusion.
+Perfusion measurement has many applications ranging from rCBF measurement and research in cognitive neuroscience to assessment of pulmonary, renal, and cardiac health.
+One key goal of laser polarized 129Xe MRI is development of techniques of perfusion measurement, that is use of 129Xe as a magnetic tracer that uses the chemical shifts to isolate each tissue type.
+The development of such techniques is discussed in section 5.4.